cristianvasquez/supernote-tldraw/readme.md

 # Supernote tl-draw

-Display your notes in a canvas, so you can manipulate the pages in other ways
+Display your notes in a canvas, so you can manipulate the pages in new ways

 ![img.png](img.png)